pediRAM/DirectoryFingerPrintingLibrary/README.md

 # DirectoryFingerPrintingLibrary
-In .NET/C# written library for creating, listing and comparing fingerprints of directory content (only windows file systems!)
+In .NET/C# written library (.NET Standard 2.0) and console application (.NET6 and FW4.8) for creating, listing and comparing fingerprints of directory content (only windows file systems!)

 ![dfp.exe at work](/Documentation/dfp_video.gif)